ResearchComputing/Documentation/docs/software/python.md

   - /projects/$USER/software/anaconda/envs
 ```

 ...then save and exit the file.
-You won't need to perform this step again -- it's permanent unless you modify _~/.condarc_ later.
+You won't need to perform this step again -- it's permanent unless you modify `.condarc` later.

-Note that there is [a varaitey of settings you can customize using the .condarc file](https://docs.conda.io/projects/conda/en/latest/user-guide/configuration/use-condarc.html).
+The `.condarc` file provides a variety of settings that can be detailed to speed up your workflows.
+For more information on `.condarc`, [check out the Anaconda documentation.](https://docs.conda.io/projects/conda/en/latest/user-guide/configuration/use-condarc.html).

 ## Using the CURC Anaconda environment
 Follow these steps from a Research Computing terminal session on a Summit `scompile` node or within a Summit/Blanca batch or interactive job.

 ### Activate the CURC Anaconda environment:

 Loading the CURC Anaconda enviornment is a little different compared to other software on Summit.
 Run the following command to initialize the base Anaconda software:

 ```
 [johndoe@shas0137 ~]$ source /curc/sw/anaconda3/latest